Kilbirnie F.C.: History

 The years just before professionalism became legal in Scotland were the best for the club; as well as winning the Ayrshire Cup in 1888, the club also won the Ayrshire Charity Cup in 1889, beating Ayr F.C. in the final, and in 1889–90 reached the last 8 of the Scottish Cup for the only time.
 Drawn at home to Cup holders Third Lanark RV, the club trained with the athlete Bobbie Hindle to prepare, but to no avail, as the club lost 4–1.
 It was in these seasons that Frank Watt became the only Kilbirnie player to be capped, playing four times for Scotland, scoring three times.

 However the club missed out on league football at a crucial time.
 Kilbirnie did not join the Ayrshire Football League until its second season in 1892–93.
 The club finished 5rd out of 11, but for the following season seven of the stronger clubs (including Kilbirnie) founded a new league, the Ayrshire Football Combination.
 The competition proved too hot for Kilbirnie, which finished last, and re-joined the Ayrshire League for 1894–95.
 The Combination season had proved disastrous, and, coupled with professionalism, a season of high expenses and low return, and the foundation of the Scottish League, the village club had lost the ability to compete.
 The club duly finished bottom of the Ayrshire League and could not fulfil one of its fixtures.

 The club's last match in the Scottish Cup proper had been a 6–1 defeat at Ayr Parkhouse F.C. in the first round in 1890, and its final entry to the competition in 1896–97 saw the club scratch from the Cup rather than face Parkhouse in a proper tie; the clubs played out a friendly instead which Parkhouse won 9–4.
 That seems to have been the club's final match, as it "dropped out" of the Ayrshire association and there are no further matches for it.
+The club was formally removed from the Scottish FA in 1897 for no longer having a private ground.

 Colours

-The club's colours were orange and black striped shirts, with white knickers.
+The club's colours were orange and black hooped jerseys, with white knickers.
+The club's change jersey was white.